-- Only one 3300 ICP can be configured at a time; and only one SX-2000 can be migrated to a 3300 ICP at a time. - Migration and Configuration cannot be performed in a single task or session using the 3300 Configuration Tool. - After migration, configuration must be completed using the System Administration Tool. - Data restoration automatically triggers data migration. - The MICRO LIGHT is seen by the 3300 ICP as 2 pair of NSUs and a Peripheral Unit. - If existing capacity is greater than that of the 3300 ICP, the conversion will fail.
-See the capacity table for the 3300 ICP. - Windows 2000 users should clear the browser cache.
+- Only one 3300 ICP can be configured at a time, and only one SX-2000 can be migrated to a 3300 ICP at a time. - Migration and Configuration cannot be performed in a single task or session using the 3300 Configuration Tool. - After migration, configuration must be completed using the System Administration Tool. - Data restoration automatically triggers data migration. - The MICRO LIGHT appears as 2 pair of NSUs and a Peripheral Unit to the 3300 ICP. - If existing capacity is greater than that of the 3300 ICP, the conversion will fail.
+See the capacity table for the 3300 ICP.

+• Windows 2000 users should clear the browser cache.